krinj/py-hanabi/REPORT.md

 ![card_value_matrix](images/card_value_matrix.png)

-To run this simultor, use a new Python 3.6 environment and install PyQT5.
+To run this simulator, use a new Python 3.6 environment and install PyQT5.

 ```bash
 pip install -r requirements.txt